 Volunteer attendance is important to the operation of each department in which volunteers serve.
-Attendance is maintained in the YMCA's volunteer software, PLAYERSPACE, for frequent volunteers.
+Attendance should be recorded in a volunteer notebook at the front desk at each branch for frequent volunteers.
 One-time volunteers are not responsible for maintaining these hours.
 Volunteers should notify their supervisor in advance if they are unable to be present on their scheduled day or presentation.
 Volunteers MUST document their own hours; this ensures that volunteer hours are accurate and is a requirement of the YMCA.